-Both Action Alternatives would update the current Comprehensive Plan to align with land use requirements and policies in the GMA, VISION 2050, and Pierce County CPPs.
-No significant adverse and unavoidable impacts are expected under either Alternatives 2 or 3 as future development facilitated under the Action Alternatives would be subject to land use and development standards as well as regulations protecting shorelines and critical areas.
+Alternatives 2 through 4 would update the current Comprehensive Plan to align with land use requirements and policies in the GMA, VISION 2050, and Pierce County CPPs.
+No significant adverse and unavoidable impacts are expected under Alternatives 2, 3, or 4, as future development facilitated under these alternatives would be subject to land use and development standards as well as regulations protecting shorelines and critical areas.